ouyangw/scattering/README.md

 - Modular design makes the code easy to use and modify.
 - Potential energy surface independent and the API is consistent across all versions of the codes.
-- Library only so users are free to write their own caller function (the simplest case is the `main()` function) which deals with input and output in the way the most appropriate for the users.
+- Library-only so users are free to write their own caller function (the simplest case is the `main()` function) which deals with input and output in the way the most appropriate for the users.
 - Several example codes provided to get users started quickly.